-1. (a) The Chancellor shall hold office for a period commencing from his election and Chapter I - The terminating at the close of the ordinary meeting of the Council next preceding the Chancellor and Deputy Chancellor expiration of two years from the date of his election. (b) The Deputy Chancellor shall hold office for a period commencing from his election and terminating at the close of the ordinary meeting of the Council next preceding the expiration of two years from the date of his election. (c) Any retiring Chancellor or Deputy Chancellor shall be eligible for re-election.
-2. (a) The Chancellor and Deputy Chancellor shall, by virtue of their office, be members of any Committee constituted by any By-law or by any resolution of the Council and of any Board or Faculty within the University. (b) The Chancellor may preside at any meeting of any such Committee, Board or Faculty and shall have all the rights and powers of the Chairman of any such Committee, Board or Faculty. (c) If the Chancellor is absent or does not desire or is unable to act, or if the office of Chancellor is vacant, the Deputy Chancellor may preside at any such meeting and shall have the like rights and powers. (d) In the absence of the Chancellor, or if the office of Chancellor is vacant, any powers or duties conferred or imposed upon the Chancellor by these By-laws may be exercised and discharged by the Deputy Chancellor. (e) This By-law shall have effect notwithstanding the provisions of any other By-law.
-1. The Council shall ordinarily meet on the second Monday of March, May, July, Chapter II - The September and November in each year, and on such other days as may be necessary for Council the despatch of business, provided that, if any Monday so specified is a public holiday, Meetings and Rules of the meeting shall be held on the following Monday.
-Procedure 2.
-The Chancellor or, in his absence, the Deputy Chancellor or, in the absence of both, the Vice-Chancellor may call a special meeting of the Council to meet at any time in the interval between ordinary meetings.
+Chapter I - The Chancellor and Deputy Chancellor

+$e^{i \cdot i}$

+1. (a) The Chancellor shall hold office for a period commencing from his election and terminating at the close of the ordinary meeting of the Council next preceding the expiration of two years from the date of his election.

+(b) The Deputy Chancellor shall hold office for a period commencing from his election and terminating at the close of the ordinary meeting of the Council next preceding the expiration of two years from the date of his election.

+(c) Any retiring Chancellor or Deputy Chancellor shall be eligible for re-election.

+2. (a) The Chancellor and Deputy Chancellor shall, by virtue of their office, be members of any Committee constituted by any By-law or by any resolution of the Council and of any Board or Faculty within the University.

+(b) The Chancellor may preside at any meeting of any such Committee, Board or Faculty and shall have all the rights and powers of the Chairman of any such Committee, Board or Faculty.

+(c) If the Chancellor is absent or does not desire or is unable to act, or if the office of Chancellor is vacant, the Deputy Chancellor may preside at any such meeting and shall have the like rights and powers.

+(d) In the absence of the Chancellor, or if the office of Chancellor is vacant, any powers or duties conferred or imposed upon the Chancellor by these By-laws may be exercised and discharged by the Deputy Chancellor.

+(e) This By-law shall have effect notwithstanding the provisions of any other By-law.

+Chapter II - The Council Meetings and Rules of Procedure 1.
+The Council shall ordinarily meet on the second Monday of March, May, July, September and November in each year, and on such other days as may be necessary for the despatch of business, provided that, if any Monday so specified is a public holiday, the meeting shall be held on the following Monday.

+2. The Chancellor or, in his absence, the Deputy Chancellor or, in the absence of both, the Vice-Chancellor may call a special meeting of the Council to meet at any time in the interval between ordinary meetings.